DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 * The set of changes to be made to a task. `object`
   * constraints [TaskConstraints](#taskconstraints)

+### UploadBatchServiceLogsConfiguration
+* The Azure Batch service log files upload configuration for a compute node. `object`
+  * containerUrl **required** `string`: The URL must include a Shared Access Signature (SAS) granting write permissions to the container.
+The SAS duration must allow enough time for the upload to finish.
+The start time for SAS is optional and recommended to not be specified.
+  * endTime `string`: Any log file containing a log message in the time range will be uploaded.
+This means that the operation might retrieve more logs than have been requested since the entire log file is always uploaded, but the operation should not retrieve fewer logs than have been requested.
+If omitted, the default is to upload all logs available after the startTime.
+  * startTime **required** `string`: Any log file containing a log message in the time range will be uploaded.
+This means that the operation might retrieve more logs than have been requested since the entire log file is always uploaded, but the operation should not retrieve fewer logs than have been requested.

+### UploadBatchServiceLogsResult
+* The result of uploading Batch service log files from a specific compute node. `object`
+  * numberOfFilesUploaded **required** `integer`
+  * virtualDirectoryName **required** `string`: The virtual directory name is part of the blob name for each log file uploaded, and it is built based poolId, nodeId and a unique identifier.

 ### UsageStatistics
 * Statistics related to pool usage information. `object`
   * dedicatedCoreTime **required** `string`